Known4225/turtle/README.md

 The example project has a set of files in the `config/` folder that can be modified to change certain aspects of the project (the font, the ribbon, and the popup).
 If these files are not found then default versions of these configurations are used (which happen to be identical to the ones in the `config/` folder).

 # To Do
-- Fix annoying bug with scrollbar hover cancelling and closing dropdown (make it so you have to click on scrollbar)
+- Fix annoying bug with scrollbar and ribbon hover cancelling and closing dropdown (make it so you have to click on scrollbar)
-- Ribbon occlusion is not working
 - Alignment options for switches
 - Upward dropdown
 - Logarithmic and Exponential sliders